a miniature obsession

-A collection of miniature rooms, scenes and vignettes created on over the years, along with the fictional and non-fictional stories that bring them to life.
+A collection of miniature rooms and scenes presented with fictional and non-fictional stories that bring them to life.
 I'm always starting new projects and rediscovering previous work, so this feature will continue to grow.

 Everyday Moments.
 Everyday Life.